kedar-calangutkar/task-tracker-repo/README.md

 Note: This integration does not use YAML configuration.
  * Go to Settings > Devices & Services.
  * Click + Add Integration.
- * Search for Homey Task Tracker.
+ * Search for Task Tracker.
  * Step 1: Enter the Task Name and select the Logic Type.
  * Step 2: Configure the details:
    * Interval/Schedule: Set days, times, or intervals based on the type.